Thursday, August 6, 2009

 When I was a little girl, one of my most favorite pastimes was drawing.
 I LOVED art!
 It was one of my most favorite subjects in school.
 When I had my son and knew I would be homeschooling him, I was very excited about the prospect of instilling a love for art in him.
 Although my son does enjoy looking at artwork, unfortunately, he does not share my love for creating artwork.

-When we create altered art we tend to use the artwork of others, but why not do this instead? {Okay, can you tell a challenge is coming up?} Create a piece of artwork that only entails artwork created by your own hands.
+When we create altered art we tend to use the artwork of others, whether it be rubber stamps, paper, etc., but why not do this instead?
+(Okay, can you tell a challenge is coming up?)
+Create a piece of artwork that only entails artwork created by your own hands.
 Let the words be in your writing; let the art be drawn by you; only use embellishments made by your own hands.

 Let's create!